 As the professional Protected AAC Converter, the M4P to MP3 Converter can do the job for you.
 No matter whether your AAC music file is DRM protected or not.
 The software can easily convert AAC to MP3 audio within seconds.
 The completely legal process makes the protected AAC conversion easier than never before.
 You can now transfer any of the DRM protected AAC songs to anywhere you like.
 Never leave your favorite files on the iTunes store just because of the DRM protection of the file.
 Here is the M4P to MP3 Converter to help you.

-Steps to convert protected AAC to MP3 on Mac with M4P to MP3 Converter:
+Steps to convert protected AAC to MP3 on Mac with M4P Converter:

 Follow the simple steps given below to convert the DRM protected AAC music files to MP3 files without any protection.